 GET AUDITION/INTERVIEW UPDATES ON OUR BULLETIN PAGE HERE

-* Please note dates include call-back dates and are subject to change without notice.
+* Please note dates include call-back dates and are subject to change with little notice.
 If you intend to travel from interstate for your live audition, it is recommended you keep your travel arrangements as flexible as possible.
 Audition venue information will be provided with your audition notification.

 Call-backs may be scheduled on the day of your audition or on another day during the specified dates above.
 More details will be provided with your audition notification.